 Web traffic and small business IT solutions

-For example, a small business that offers edible arrangements can garner a nearly viral response by posting Instagram images with catchy captions that are then later shared by their followers and audience, ultimately being aggregated across other social channels like Facebook, Collections, Pinterest, Twitter and others.
+For example, a small business that offers edible arrangements can garner a nearly viral response by posting Instagram images with catchy captions that are then later shared by their followers and audience — ultimately being aggregated across other social channels such as Facebook, Pinterest, Twitter and others.

-With the integration of social media analytics tools like Sprout Social or Hootsuite, you won’t be guessing about your saturation any longer; in these platforms you can track followers and see what effect each post has so you can maximize saturation and exposure.
+With the integration of social media analytics tools such as Sprout Social or Hootsuite, you won’t be guessing about your saturation any longer.
+On these platforms you can track followers and see what effect each post has so you can maximize saturation and exposure.

-Getting your analytics in place so you can know instead of guess is a lot easier than you suspect.
+Getting your analytics in place so you can know instead of guess is a lot easier than you might suspect.
 Consider looking to viable solutions that include Google Analytics, Geckoboard and Crazy Egg.
-Each of these technology solutions has a learning curve, but can be easily mastered with patience and a bit of practice.
+Each of these technology solutions has a learning curve but can be mastered with patience and practice.

-The public cloud has changed everything, and is quickly becoming the most widely used of all technology solutions for small business.
+The public cloud has changed everything and is quickly becoming the most widely used of all technology solutions for small business.
 That’s because the cloud enables businesses to store, back up and recover their data.
-Cloud-based tools can encompass productivity and cloud data file-sharing solutions, as well as project management applications, host email, integrate CRM and host applications.
+Cloud-based tools can encompass productivity and cloud data file-sharing solutions and project management applications, as well as integrate Customer Relationship Management (CRM) and host email and applications.
 Needless to say, it’s rather easy to become hooked on the cloud.
-Most small businesses are already using the cloud; even if they are unaware that they are.
+Most small businesses are already using it, even if they’re unaware they are.

-But what benefits do cloud solutions have to offer to the small business that helps keep America’s heart beating?
-According to the International Data Corporation (IDC), cloud-based solutions generated nearly $70 billion in revenue as of Q4, 2015, and are on pace to show healthy year-over-year growth for 2016 and beyond.
-It procurement and decision makers, keep your eyes peeled.
+What benefits do cloud solutions have to offer the small business?
+According to International Data Corporation (IDC), cloud-based solutions generated $63.2 billion in revenue in just the first half of 2017 — and are on pace to show healthy year-over-year growth for 2018 and beyond.
+IT procurement and decision-makers, keep your eyes peeled.

 Most small businesses have a growth plan in place.
-With the exception of a few smaller mom and pop operations, the goal is to grow and expand into a larger sized business.
-Some of the greatest success stories we’ve ever heard of adhere to this moniker, and they all began as single-location enterprises that rapidly expanded over time.
-Feeding them were technology solutions.
+With the exception of a few smaller mom and pop operations, the goal is to grow and expand into a larger business.
+Some of the greatest success stories we’ve heard of adhere to this moniker, and they all began as single-location enterprises that rapidly expanded over time, fed by technology solutions.

 Take the Five Guys success story, for example.
-What began as a single location restaurant in the late eighties would ultimately evolve into a national franchise worth billions of dollars that utilizes cloud-based solutions, electronic conferencing, project management tools and CRM, amongst many others, to help facilitate success.
+What began as a single-location restaurant in the late ‘80s ultimately evolved into a national franchise worth billions of dollars that uses cloud-based solutions, electronic conferencing, project management tools and CRM, among other technologies, to help facilitate success.

 So what small business technology solutions help encourage growth while reducing costs?
-One of the most widely used and relied on are electronic conferencing solutions.
-As AZ Central explains, the integration of these solutions help businesses with: travel, project management, field support and collaboration.
-Such solutions also help to reduce costs, and work to improve productivity across the board.
+One of the most widely used and relied on is electronic conferencing.
+As AZ Central explains, the integration of these solutions helps businesses with travel, project management, field support and collaboration.
+Such solutions also help reduce costs and improve productivity across the board.

 Choose the best technology solutions for small business.

-Determining what small business technology solutions your business can best benefit from isn’t always the simplest endeavor.
-A few helpful tips can be offered to assist you along the way.
+Determining which small business technology solutions your business can best benefit from isn’t always the simplest endeavor.
+A few helpful tips can assist you along the way:

 - Look for a rich user experience that offers an easy learning curve (which will improve your adoption rates).

-- Assure that your technology solution can evolve and is accessible, which is not generally an issue for cloud-based solutions.
+- Ensure your technology solution can evolve and is accessible, which is not generally an issue for cloud-based solutions.

-- Put security in the forefront, so you can ensure that confidentiality and privacy are maintained.
+- Put security in the forefront so you can maintain confidentiality and privacy.

-- Make sure you procure your solutions from a reliable company that has a strong commitment to customer service and a proven track record of success.
+Procure your solutions from a reliable company that has a strong commitment to customer service and a track record of success.